Browse the knowledge base

 What not to do:

-Settings → Account → Two-Factor Authentication → Generate new recovery codes.
+Settings → Security → Two-Factor Authentication → regenerate backup codes.

-Generating new codes invalidates the old set in the same transaction.
+Generating new codes invalidates the old set at the same moment.
 The old codes stop working immediately; you cannot fall back to them.
 Always store the new set safely before walking away from the screen.

 When to regenerate:

-- After re-setting up 2FA on a new device — new device + new authenticator + new recovery codes = a clean restart.
+• After re-setting up 2FA on a new device — new device + new authenticator + new backup codes = a clean restart.

 Edge cases

 I used a code and it didn't work.
-Either you've already used it, or the input has trailing whitespace, or you've mistyped.
-Try the next code in your list.
-Each code is 8–12 alphanumeric; capitalisation doesn't matter.
-Whitespace around the input is automatically stripped, but inside-the-code typos won't work — re-check carefully.
+Either you've already used it, or you've mistyped (watch for look-alike characters).
+Try the next code in your list, typed carefully.

-Can I have unlimited recovery codes?
-No — the count is fixed at 8 per generation.
-When you run low (say, you've used 3 and have 5 left), regenerate to refresh the full set.
-The 8-count balances "enough cushion for multiple emergencies" against "small enough to write down on one sheet of paper".
+Can I have unlimited backup codes?
+No — the count is fixed at 10 per generation.
+When you run low (say, you've used 3 and have 7 left), regenerate to refresh the full set.
+The count balances "enough cushion for multiple emergencies" against "small enough to write down on one sheet of paper".

-Are recovery codes the same as 2FA backup-via-SMS?
+Are backup codes the same as 2FA backup-via-SMS?
 No, we don't do SMS-based 2FA.
 SMS is vulnerable to SIM-swap attacks and is being deprecated as a 2FA method industry-wide for sensitive accounts.
-Recovery codes are the only backup path.
+Backup codes are the only backup path.
 They're stronger than SMS because they're not tied to a phone number that can be socially-engineered away from you.

-Can I use someone else's recovery code on my account?
-No — codes are tied to your account's hash.
+Can I use someone else's backup code on my account?
+No — codes are tied to your account.
 A code from a different account simply doesn't match anything and is rejected.
 The codes aren't transferable.

 My phone was stolen and I'm worried the thief has my codes too.
 If your codes were in your phone's authenticator app or notes app, treat them as compromised.
-Sign in via recovery code, immediately regenerate recovery codes and re-enable 2FA on a new device.
-If the thief gets to the codes faster than you, they could in theory sign in once — which is why you should also change your password and run a session-revoke (Settings → Account → Active sessions → Revoke all).
+Sign in via backup code, immediately regenerate the codes and re-enable 2FA on a new device.
+If the thief gets to the codes faster than you, they could in theory sign in once — which is why you should also change your password and review your active sessions under Settings → Security.

-Can a tax advisor use recovery codes for their own access to my account?
-Tax advisors have their own accounts with their own 2FA setup; your recovery codes don't apply to them.
-Your account's recovery codes are only for you getting back into your account.
+Can a tax advisor use backup codes for their own access to my account?
+Tax advisors have their own accounts with their own 2FA setup; your backup codes don't apply to them.
+Your account's backup codes are only for you getting back into your account.
 The advisor flow is separate; see invite your tax advisor.

 Related